-This weekend, the Philadelphia Marathon took place through the streets of Philly–despite cold temperatures and extreme wind.
-Both the male and female winners set course records, and there was even a surprise engagement at the finish line.
-Though this year’s event surely contained more surprises than most, the history of this annual event is fascinating in itself.
+This weekend, the Philadelphia Marathon will take place through the streets of Philly.
+Last year, both the male and female winners set course records, and there was even a surprise engagement at the finish line.
+This year’s event will surely contain its own surprises, but the history of this annual event is fascinating in itself.
 Read on to find out more interesting facts about the Philadelphia Marathon.

 1.)
 The Philadelphia Marathon was created in 1954.
 This weekend’s race marked the 62nd year that it is has been held.